Canine Connect

 Physical Prototype

-Sound feedback to confirm activation
+- Sound feedback to confirm successful activation

 Digital Prototype